follang/docs/docs/900_processor/corutines.md

 weight: 200
 ---

-A coroutine is a task given form the main thread, similar to a subprogram, that can be in concurrent execution with other tasks of the same program though other routines.
+A coroutine is a task given form the main thread, similar to a routine, that can be in concurrent execution with other tasks of the same program though other routines.
 A **worker** takes the task and runs it, concurrently.
 Each task in a program can be assigned to one or multiple workers.

-Three characteristics of coroutine distinguish them from normal subprograms:
+Three characteristics of coroutine distinguish them from normal routines:
-- First, a task may be implicitly started, whereas a subprogram must be explicitly called.
+- First, a task may be implicitly started, whereas a routine must be explicitly called.
 - Second, when a program unit invokes a task, in some cases it need not wait for the task to complete its execution before continuing its own.
 - Third, when the execution of a task is completed, control may or may not return to the unit that started that execution.
 - Fourth and most importantly, the execution of the routine is entirely independent from main thread.